 Made up of binary coding, barcodes are used across many industries to track products and create data.

-Once they are scanned, information can be gathered on one particular product; barcodes have revolutionised various systems, from supermarket checkout systems to stock control solutions.
+Once they are scanned, information can be gathered on one particular product; barcodes have revolutionised various systems, from supermarket checkout systems to asset tracking systems.

 5 Fun Facts

 Wrigley’s Chewing Gum was the first product to be scanned with UPC

 Back in the summer of 1974, a grocery market in Ohio was the first to try out the scanning of UPC’s (Unique product codes) in their automated checkout system.
 The first product to come down the conveyor belt?
 A 10-pack of Wrigley’s juicy fruit gum.

 The gum has since been recognised in consumer history and is kept on display at the Smithsonian Museum in Washington, DC.

 The first ever use was in Railroad cars

 An undergraduate from MIT by the name of David Collins was one of the first individuals to note the importance of barcoding and implement it at his place of employment…the Pennsylvania Railroad.